capabilities(7) - phpMan

 CAP_FSETID

-Don't clear set-user-ID and set-group-ID permission bits when a
+* Don't clear set-user-ID and set-group-ID mode bits when a file

-file is modified; set the set-group-ID bit for a file whose GID
+* set the set-group-ID bit for a file whose GID does not match

-does not match the file system or any of the supplementary GIDs
+the filesystem or any of the supplementary GIDs of the calling

 CAP_IPC_LOCK